Tag Archives: Employees' Retirement System

 Check Your Service Credit

-You can check your Retirement Online account to find your current estimated service credit total.
+You can sign in to Retirement Online and find your current estimated service credit listed on your Account Homepage under ‘My Account Summary.’

-For more information about service credit, read our booklet Service Credit for Tiers 2 through 6 (VO1854) or your own retirement plan publication.
+For more information about service credit, read our booklet Service Credit for Tiers 2 through 6 (VO1854) or find your retirement plan publication.

 Member Milestones for ERS Tier 3 and 4